 The publisher in question is called Dagestan Technology, and although it wasn't immediately apparent, some clever digging by developer Alexandra Frock cleared that up pretty quickly.

-“A good chunk of them are linked to a single publisher in Russia (I think "Dagestan Technology" is the first name they use) going under a very large number of different names", she wrote in response to PCGamer's tweet.
+“A good chunk of them are linked to a single publisher in Russia (I think "Dagestan Technology" is the first name they use) going under a very large number of different names", she wrote to PCGamer's tweet.

 Their catalogue, which is now empty but can be viewed from the cached version, lists 48 games and 4 DLCs, but most of the titles in the above list can be traced to Dagestan - it's just a matter of how many jumps you have to make.